alignment-protocol/protocol-v1/README.md

 # Alignment Protocol

-A decentralized data alignment protocol on Solana where contributors submit data and validators vote on its quality using a dual-token system of alignment and reputation tokens.
+A program on Solana where contributors submit data and validators vote on its quality using a dual-layer, two-stage token system of alignment and reputation tokens.

 ## Overview